You can buy NAIT tags through:

-A birth set comes with a NAIT birth tag and a matching visual ID panel tag.
-This makes the future management of animals a lot easier, especially if you do not have a scanner.
+Tags for newborn animals are known as birth tags.
+They can come with a NAIT RFID tag and a matching visual ID panel tag.
+The visual ID makes it much easier to identify your animals, especially if you don't have a scanner.

-There are three manufacturers of NAIT approved tags in New Zealand:
+There are 3 manufacturers of NAIT-approved tags in New Zealand: